 In the multichannel universe (where most businesses live), the various channels aren’t connected.
 You will have a physical and a digital store, however, each one has its inventory.
 Customers might not be able to return online purchases within the physical store.

 The omnichannel experience, on the opposite hand, breaks down these siloes.
 The customer experience takes center stage and is seamless.
-Customers will engage with product and services while moving between channels without any interruption in their journey.
-This applies to browse for product and services as well as communication.
+Customers will engage with products and services while moving between channels without any interruption in their journey.
+This applies to browse for products and services as well as communication.
 Once you break down these barriers, the benefits of omnichannel over multichannel are clear.

 5 Advantages of Omnichannel

 The omnichannel customer experience outperforms multichannel in many ways.
 Here we focus on the main advantages when it comes to communicating and delivering superior client service.